youngkwon02/Simplified-Java-Compiler/README.md

 <br>
 #### Implementation
 - Lexical Analyzer to recognize each meaningful tokens.
-- Syntax Analyzer which checks given tokens are correct or not.(Using Non-ambiguous CFG and SLR Parsing Table)
+- Syntax Analyzer which checks given tokens are correct or not.(Using CFG and SLR Parsing Table)